 This cloud dough is a great way for children to do to this!
 They will use their sense of touch to explore with the soft, moldable cloud dough while also using their sense of smell with the lovely aroma of gingerbread!

-Here’s what you need for the activity:
+Here’s what you need for the recipe:

 - 8 cups of flour